L0 Series: Specifications

-The train does not require a driver, but does have a camera at the front of both end cars in order to allow for remote operation, in case the automated systems fail.
-The camera is more apparent on the revised end cars, introduced in 2020.
-It is moved to a higher position, and increased in size.
+The train does not require a driver, but has a camera at the front of both end cars in order to allow for remote operation, in case the automated systems fail.
+The camera is more apparent on the revised end cars; it was introduced in 2020.
+It moved to a higher position on the car and increased in size.

 The superconducting magnets in the bogies are built by Toshiba and Mitsubishi Electric.
-The cars are built by Nippon Sharyo, with Mitsubishi Heavy Industries also having built some in the past.
-Mitsubishi Heavy Industries stopped producing cars in 2017 after car manufacturing cost disagreements with JR central and the Mitsubishi SpaceJet's spiralling development costs.
+The cars are built by Nippon Sharyo with Mitsubishi Heavy Industries having built some in the past.
+Mitsubishi Heavy Industries stopped producing cars in 2017 after car manufacturing cost disagreements with JR Central and the Mitsubishi SpaceJet's spiralling development costs.
 The bogies are arranged in a Jacobs bogie configuration.

 Planned operations

 Chuo Shinkansen

-Construction on the Chuo Shinkansen line on which the train is intended to run began in December 2014.
-The first section to Nagoya is expected to be completed in 2027.
+Construction on the Chuo Shinkansen line on which the train would run began in December 2014.
+The first section to Nagoya was originally expected to be completed in 2027.
+However, in 2024, Central Japan Railway Co President Shunsuke Niwa said that due to construction delays a 2027 opening was now impossible and it is not expected to open until at least 2034.
 That section will be approximately 85% tunnels with an estimated cost of ¥5.5 trillion (US$46.5 billion).
-The relatively high cost is in large part due to the many tunnels.
+The relatively high cost is in large part due to the many tunnels being constructed.

 The complete line to Osaka is estimated to cost ¥9 trillion ($74.7 billion), and was expected to be completed by 2045, after an eight-year pause in construction to recuperate costs.
 However, after receiving a ¥3 trillion ($28 billion) loan from the Japanese government, JR Central moved the project forward.
 It now expects to be able to open the full line as early as 2037, with construction beginning immediately after completion of the Tokyo–Nagoya section.

-Northeast Maglev
+United States

-A route from Washington, D.C. to Baltimore, eventually extending all the way to New York City has received political support in the United States.
+A route from Washington, D.C. to Baltimore, eventually extending to New York City has received support in the United States.
 JR Central chairman Yoshiyuki Kasai spoke with U.S. President Barack Obama about the L0 series during Prime Minister Shinzo Abe's 28 April 2015 visit.

 In August 2017, development partner Mitsubishi announced that talks had "stalled" because of "a lack of clarity on the Trump administration's stance on high-speed rail".

-In March 2019, Northeast Maglev project director David Henley stated in an interview that they expect to have a Record of Decision for the D.C.–Baltimore section by August 2020, and to begin construction later that same year, or in early 2021.
-According to Henley, this would allow operations to begin in 2027–28, allowing for a construction period of 7 years.
+In March 2019, Northeast Maglev project director David Henley said in an interview that they planned to have a Record of Decision for the D.C.–Baltimore section by August 2020.
+Construction was to begin later that year or in early 2021.
+According to Henley, operations will begin in 2027–28, allowing for a construction period of 7 years.